boldlink/terraform-aws-event-bridge/README.md

 [<img src="https://avatars.githubusercontent.com/u/25388280?s=200&v=4" width="96"/>](https://boldlink.io)

-# Aws Event Bridge Terraform Module
+# AWS Event Bridge Terraform Module

 ## Description

-This module creates aws cloudwatch event bridge, event target, event permissions and resources necessary to create and use the aforementioned resources
+This module creates aws cloudwatch event rule, event target, event permissions and resources necessary to create and use the aforementioned resources

+### Features covered in this module
+- AWS Cloudwatch Event Rule
+- AWS Cloudwatch Event Target
+- AWS Cloudwatch Event Permission which creates an EventBridge permission to support cross-account events in the current account default event bus.

+### Why Use this Module
+- This module as well as other Boldlink modules are created following AWS best practices as highlighted by checkov scans on the modules.
+This ensures that resources are deployed in a secure manner and environment.

 Examples available [`here`](./examples)